-The United Nations’ Globally Harmonized System (GHS) of Classification and Labeling of Chemicals was set up to replace the assortment of hazardous material classification and labeling schemes and provides a basis for globally uniform physical, environmental, health and safety information on hazardous chemicals.
+The United Nations’ Globally Harmonized System (GHS) of Classification and Labeling of Chemicals was set up to replace the assortment of hazardous material classification and labeling schemes and provide a basis for globally uniform physical, environmental, health, and safety information on hazardous chemicals.

 The GHS is a logical and comprehensive approach to: